Save to My DOJO

-The most common application for Hyper-V is server virtualization.
-That’s a use case that has almost obvious benefits.
-It’s not nearly as common to find desktop operating systems on the server platform (as opposed to Client Hyper-V or any of the various type 2 hypervisors).
+The most common application for Hyper-V is server virtualization, but can include hosting resources for clients, such as Hyper-V VDI.
+While Server virtualization is a use case that has almost obvious benefits, it’s not nearly as common to find desktop operating systems on the server platform (as opposed to Client Hyper-V or any of the various type 2 hypervisors).
 However, it is perfectly suited to the task.

 Here are 7 things to think about before even starting a pilot project: